Level of education

 - Particle/matter interaction - Electronic excitations / ballistic collisions - Creation of defects

-- Calculation of radiation damage: DPA, numerical calculation methods (SRIM Code), radiolytic yield
+- Calculation of irradiation damage: DPA, numerical calculation methods (SRIM code), radiolytic yield

-- Point defects / Extended defects – Analysis methods
+- Spot defects / Extended defects – Analysis methods

 - Influence of primary defects on the usage properties and/or structural evolution of materials

-- Case studies: Fuels, structural materials, specific confinement matrices, transmutation matrices
+- Case studies: Fuels, structural materials, specific containment matrices, transmutation matrices